-The selected secondary outputs $y_2$ also need to be "paired" with manipulated inputs $u_2$ .
-Some guidelines for selecting $u_2$ in the regulatory control layer:
+The selected secondary outputs y_2 also need to be "paired" with manipulated inputs u_2 .
+Some guidelines for this:

-- To avoid failure of the regulatory control layer, avoid variables u2 that may saturate (If one uses a variable that may saturate, then it should be monitored and "reset" using extra degrees of freedom in the upper control layer). - Avoid variables u2 where (frequent) changes are undesirable, for example, because they disturb other parts of the process. - 3.
+- Avoid variables u2 that may saturate in the lower stabilizing control layer (if saturation may occur then these variables should be monitored and "reset" using extra degrees of freedom in the upper control layer), - 2.
 Prefer pairing on variables "close" to each other such that the effective time delay is small.

-Eventually, as loops are closed one also needs to consider the controllability of the "final" control problem which has the primary controlled variables $y_1$ =c as outputs and the setpoints to the regulatory control layer $y{2s}$ as inputs.
+Eventually, as loops are closed one also needs to consider the controllability of the "final" control problem which has the primary controlled variables y_1 =c as outputs and the setpoints to the regulatory control layer y{2s} as inputs.
 In the end, dynamic simulation may be used to check the proposed control structure, but as it is time consuming and requires a dynamic model it should be avoided if possible.

-We now apply the two-step procedure to distillation, starting with the selection of primary controlled variables (step I).
+We now apply this procedure to distillation, starting with the selection of primary controlled variables (step I).